-A comprehensive review of smoking cessation in patients with respiratory diseases has been published by the European Respiratory Society (www.ersnet.org/ers/lr/browse/viewPDF.aspx?id_attach=17030) (Tonnesen 2007) A successful tobacco control strategy involves integration of public policy, information dissemination programs and health education through the media and schools (NHLBI/WHO Workshop Report April 2001).
-Smoking prevention and cessation programs should be implemented and be made readily available (NHLBI/WHO Workshop Report April 2001, World Health Organization 1999) [evidence level I].
+A comprehensive review of smoking cessation in patients with respiratory diseases has been published by the European Respiratory Society (www.ersnet.org/ers/lr/browse/viewPDF.aspx?id\attach=17030) (Tonnesen 2007).
+A successful tobacco control strategy involves integration of public policy, information dissemination programs and health education through the media and schools (Global Initative for Chronic Obstructive Lung Disease 2016).
+Smoking prevention and cessation programs should be implemented and be made readily available (World Health Organization 1999, Global Initative for Chronic Obstructive Lung Disease 2016) [evidence level I].
 Pharmacotherapies double the success of quit attempts (Cahill 2013).
 Behavioural techniques further increase the quit rate (Eisenberg 2008, Hartmann-Boyce 2014, Stead 2013b, Civljak 2013, Stead 2013a, Whittaker 2012, Cahill 2010, Stead 2005, Lancaster 2005) [evidence level I].

 People who continue to smoke despite having pulmonary disease are highly nicotine dependent and may require treatment with pharmacological agents to help them quit (US Public Health Service 2000, Peters 2002).
 People with COPD often have barriers to smoking cessation.
 There is evidence that smokers with COPD report lower self-efficacy and lower self-esteem, impairing their ability to quit.
-Co-existing depression is common with depression reported in 44% of hospitalised patients with COPD (Jimenez-Ruiz 2015).
+Coexisting depression is common with depression reported in 44% of hospitalised patients with COPD (Jimenez-Ruiz 2015).

-Smoking cessation has been shown to be effective in both sexes, in all racial and ethnic groups tested and in pregnant women (NHLBI/WHO Workshop Report April 2001).
-International data show that smoking cessation strategies are cost effective but with a 10-fold range in cost per life-year gained depending on the intensity of the program and the use of pharmacological therapies (NHLBI/WHO Workshop Report April 2001).
+Smoking cessation has been shown to be effective in both sexes, in all racial and ethnic groups tested and in pregnant women (Global Initative for Chronic Obstructive Lung Disease 2016).
+International data show that smoking cessation strategies are cost effective but with a 10-fold range in cost per life-year gained depending on the intensity of the program and the use of pharmacological therapies (Global Initative for Chronic Obstructive Lung Disease 2016).
 A range of health professionals can help smokers quit (Rice 2013, Stead 2013a, Carr 2012, Sinclair 2004) but relapse is common [evidence level I].